oncoscape/chinook/README.md

 for computational biology, bioinformatics, and solid tumor translational research [(see STTR)](http://www.sttrcancer.org).
 The methods presented here can easily be applied in other fields.

-We hope to create a community of developers to contribute Chinook-compatible computational services data providers, and interactive Javascript "widgets",  any of which can be combined to address a particular research program.
-This github repository facilitates that by offering simple and then gradually richer examples of the protocol in use.
-All of Oncoscape source code is offered, as well as easy access to computational services and a directory of Javascript widget libraries.
+We hope to create a community of developers to contribute Chinook-compatible computational services, data providers, and interactive Javascript "widgets",  any of which can be combined to address a particular research program.
+Simple, complete webapps wiht full source code is offered.
+All of Oncoscape source code will be available, along with curated access to computational services and Javascript widget libraries.

  * [Chinook etymology (why we chose this name)](https://github.com/oncoscape/chinook/wiki/Chinook-Etymology)